 |

-gotten better around here since I got your book.
-I have
+have definitely gotten better around here since I got your book.

-vastly improved in panning, eq, and compressors.
-My reverbs are
+I have vastly improved in panning, eq, and compressors.
+My reverbs

-getting there, my ears seem to be sharper
+are getting there, my ears seem to be sharper now than

 JP - Little Rock AK USA